MODERN SLAVERY STATEMENT

-Our range of products includes machines for private households (Retail Business Unit) and cleaning machines and systems for commercial, industrial and municipal operators (Professional Business Unit), as well as accessories, cleaning and maintenance products and spare parts.
+Our range of products includes machines for private households (Retail Channel) and cleaning machines and systems for commercial, industrial and municipal operators (Professional Channel), as well as accessories, cleaning and maintenance products and spare parts.

 We have a global presence with 40,000 trading partners and 50,000 service centres.

-The group includes 120 companies in 70 countries) sells more than twelve million cleaning machines, manufactured at 22 Production & Logistic facilities located in Germany, Italy, Romania, Slovakia, Brazil, Mexico and China.
+Every year, the Kärcher Group (which includes 120 companies in 70 countries) sells more than twelve million cleaning machines, manufactured at 22 Production & Logistic facilities located in Germany, Italy, Romania, Slovakia, Brazil, Mexico and China.